Minnesota PERA and MSRS Disability Lawyers

 PERA and MSRS Disability Attorney

-Do you serve as a police officer, state trooper, firefighter, or correctional officer?
+Do you serve as a police officer, state trooper, firefighter, paramedic or correctional officer?
 Were you injured in the line of duty?
 The attorneys at Meshbesher & Spence are here to help Minnesotans like you.
-We’re uniquely experienced in both workers’ compensation and PERA and MSRS claims.
+We’re uniquely experienced in both workers’ compensation and PERA and MSRS disability claims.

 You have a tough job.
 You want a partner who’ll be just as tough protecting you.